Phuket

 November to April is dry season on the Andaman coast — clear skies, calm seas, prime diving conditions.
 May to October brings the southwest monsoon with afternoon storms and rougher surf.
 Prices drop 30–40% in low season and the island feels far less crowded.
 September and October are the wettest months.

 Insider Tip: Skip the overpriced airport taxis.
-Download the Grab app before landing — rides to Patong run about ฿600, half what the taxi counter quotes.
+Download the Grab app before landing — rides to Patong run ฿450–600, well under the typical ฿900+ taxi fare.

 Book Accommodation in Phuket